fwcd/kotlin-debug-adapter/README.md

 ![Icon](Icon128.png)

+Any editor conforming to DAP is supported, including [VSCode](https://code.visualstudio.com) for which a client extension is provided by this repository.

 ## Getting Started
 * See [BUILDING.md](BUILDING.md) for build instructions
+* See [Editor Integration](editors/README.md) for editor-specific instructions
 * See [KotlinQuickStart](https://github.com/fwcd/KotlinQuickStart) for a sample project
 * See [KotlinLanguageServer](https://github.com/fwcd/KotlinLanguageServer) for smart code completion, diagnostics and more